paylike/plugin-magento-2/README.md

   4. Purchase the extension from the Magento Marketplace;
   5. Login to your Magento 2.x Hosting site using SSH connection (for details contact your hosting provider);
   6. Run the following commands from the Magento root directory (more info in the official documentation):
-      - `composer require esparks/module-paylike` (this will also install paylike/php-api ^1.0.8` package specified in composer.json file in this module)
+      - `composer require lunar/module-paylike` (this will also install paylike/php-api ^1.0.8` package specified in composer.json file in this module)
-      - `php bin/magento module:enable Esparks_Paylike --clear-static-content`
+      - `esparks/module-paylike --clear-static-content`
       - `php bin/magento setup:upgrade`
       - `php bin/magento setup:di:compile`
       - `php bin/magento cache:clean`